vinish86/crossplane-explorer/README.md

 ![Pause/Resume and Field Watch](resources/screenshots/pause-fieldwatch.png)

 *The screenshot demonstrates how you can right-click any XR or MR to pause/resume reconciliation or start/stop Field Watch for real-time diffs.*

+### XRDs (CompositeResourceDefinitions)
+The **XRDs** node lists all Crossplane CompositeResourceDefinitions (XRDs) in your cluster.
+You can expand this node to see each XRD, view its YAML, edit it, or delete it directly from the explorer.
+To delete, right-click an XRD and select **Delete Resource**—a confirmation dialog will always appear before deletion.
+The extension uses `kubectl get xrds` to list XRDs and `kubectl delete xrd <name>` to delete them.
+This makes it easy to manage your Crossplane XRDs without leaving VS Code.

 ### Configurations
 The **Configurations** node lists all Crossplane configuration packages installed in your cluster.
 You can expand this node to see each configuration and view its YAML details.